 - PrivateVPN: Native app support includes Kodi add-on.
 This provider’s server count is rather meager, but they’re well-placed in over 60 countries.
 Fast speeds at a low price add up to a good deal.

 - Private Internet Access: Good workhorse provider.
 Offers strong security and doesn’t keep any logs.
 Fast connections, but the provider’s global server coverage comes up short compared to any other provider on this list.

 I evaluated and ranked the top 5 cheap VPNs by the following criteria:

 - Comprehensive multi-platform support

 Here’s my list of the top 5 cheap VPNs.

-Even though CyberGhost’s global server coverage (3,800+ servers in 60 countries) isn’t up to the numbers of many other providers, it’s comparable to other providers on this list.
+CyberGhost’s global server coverage (6,200+ servers, located in 89+ countries) compares well to the other providers on this list.

 CyberGhost provides fast connection speeds that would be the envy of higher-priced providers, delivering reliable connections that should easily be able to handle your online needs.

 Those fast connection speeds will come in handy, as CyberGhost opens up access to Netflix, Hulu and Amazon Prime.
 P2P file-sharing users will also appreciate this provider’s speeds.
 The provider offers both streaming and downloading-optimized servers.